 We will connect you within minutes, and the process is straightforward.
 Plugins can be found through the configuration window in Stellarium.
 In order to use the plugin, we must first load it.
 The Telescope Control option can be found by scrolling down and searching for it on the left side of the window.

 • The Configure button will appear gray, and it will not be clickable when you click on it.
 Plugins aren’t loaded, hence the error.
-Load the Stellarium at startup by checking the box then restart the program.
+Load the Stellarium at startup by checking the box, then restart the program.

 • Now that you have loaded the plugin, you can now find it again, click Configure, and the plugin will be ready.
 Upon opening the telescope window, it will be blank.
 You will now see a new window with settings after you press the “Add” button.

-• Go to the Telescope properties and leave everything as is.
+• Go to the telescope properties and leave everything as is.
 In the drop-down menu, you can change a device name and pick a model.
 Select the telescope’s manufacturer.
 There are many manufacturers of astronomy equipment, from celestron nexstar 8se to Sky-Watcher to Meade.

-Once you click OK, your telescope will appear in the list.
+Once you click OK, your telescope will appear on the list.
 Click Start/Connect to begin the connection.
 The sky map will display a rectangle.
-The position of your telescope on the sky at present is shown here.
+The position of your telescope in the sky at present is shown here.
 To move the telescope, click the left mouse button on the object you wish to view.
 The telescope will automatically be steered to the object’s position after selecting it with Control+1 (Windows) or Command+1 (Mac OS X).
 While the telescope is slewing to the position you selected in Stellarium, you will also see the rectangle moving across the map.

 Conclusion

 It is very convenient to use your computer to control your telescope.
 With the hand controller, I don’t have to type the object name in order to point it at the object in the sky.
 As a result, I can see what I can see in real-time from my position and plan my session accordingly.
-On freezing nights, it is also a great option, as I can sit inside and be nice and warm, whilst my telescope is out in the cold.
+On freezing nights, it is also a great option, as I can sit inside and be nice and warm while my telescope is out in the cold.
 That is awesome since it is -15°C outside and you wouldn’t want to sit there in that weather.

 My sincerest wish is that your telescope will be able to be connected to a computer successfully, and I wish you the best of luck!